 Your restaurant doesn’t exist unless it has a website.
 According to Ahrefs, 27 million people search for “restaurants near me” each month — and 21 million of those searches happen in the United States.
 Establishing an online presence for your restaurant serves many purposes.
 Your website will serve as the ultimate promotional material for your establishment.
 It’s where customers can go to read your story and mission statement, peruse your menu, and find your contact information.

 As your restaurant becomes more established, your online presence should grow along with it.
 Redesign your website as your restaurant evolves.
 To take it to the next level, consider adding a live chat box for customers to get in instant contact, or an online reservation or ordering option.
 And be sure to always prominently link to your social media accounts, to connect with customers on a more personal level.
+And if you have a podcast, share it on your social media accounts to create awareness and promote your brand.

 Social media has dramatically changed things in the past decade.
 It affects the way we interact with one another, and the way companies in every industry conduct business and connect with their customers.
 This is especially true for restaurants.
 This is why having a social media presence is no longer an option — it’s a necessity.